huzxaifa/SarmayaGhar/replit.md

 - **API Design**: Centralized route registration with middleware for logging and error handling
 - **Data Layer**: Uses in-memory storage (MemStorage) as the primary data store with interfaces designed for easy database migration
 - **ML Integration**: Simulates machine learning models for property valuation, market predictions, and ROI calculations
-- **AI Services**: Integrates OpenAI GPT-5 for chatbot functionality and market analysis
+- **AI Services**: Integrates Qwen3 for chatbot functionality and market analysis

 ## Database Design
 Currently uses in-memory storage with a schema defined for PostgreSQL migration: